 - 1 to mato pureed

-- 2 tbsp channa masala* above spice mix
+- 2 tablespoon channa masala* above spice mix

-- 2 tbsp anardana/dried pomegranate seeds powdered or amchur/dried mango powder
+- 2 tablespoon anardana/dried pomegranate seeds powdered or amchur/dried mango powder

 - ¼ cup oil